punchulo/PY/README.md

 ## License

 This work is licensed under CC BY-NC-SA 4.0.
-For details, visit [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Refer to [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/4.0/) for details.